SpawnsSinner/SpawnsSinner/README.md

 I might come off as distant at first. that's normal, it's not because I'm upset at you.
 I'm focused primarily on My f/os.

 hypersharing yumeshipper!!!!
-pleeeease do not intentionally sexualise leon kennedy in front of me tankyou
+pleeeease do not intentionally sexualise leon kennedy in front of Me tankyou
 ### island built limit whisper = block.
 I am already in a party and am not interested in leaving it.

 🟢 - actively looking at pt!! probably whispering someone